 Twenty years ago, we knew what motivated employees: perks, benefits and salary.
 We thought that compensation drove engagement, behavior and performance.
 These days, however, that doesn’t work—and more and more of us are getting the message.
 Only one in five employers say they believe their existing merit pay approach is effective in driving performance, and already 10%-20% of Fortune 500 companies have done away with the annual performance review.

 Today’s workplace is less siloed, more collaborative and more transparent, and our workforce is motivated by opportunities for growth, development, learning, meaning and purpose.
-What we’re realizing is that the practices that used to be linked so tightly—goals, compensation and performance management—are now separate topics.
+What we’re realizing is that the practices that used to be linked so tightly—goals, compensation and performance appraisal—are now separate topics.
 At BetterWorks, we’ve gone even further, splitting the concept of performance management into performance evaluation (reviews and compensation adjustments) and performance development™ (ongoing conversations for feedback, mentoring and coaching).
 In a modern world, these items remain connected and possibly overlap (as evidenced in the graphic below), but they are not as directly linked as previously thought.
 In short, the world is a more nuanced place.

 How BetterWorks drives performance internally